carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
-> Active cells - text
+> Active cells - Cells that have become active in their functions.
+For T-cells, this means increased cell growth and differentiation, typically after being activated by an antigen.
 >
-> Quiescent cells - text
+> Quiescent cells - Cells that are in an inactive state.
 {: .callout}

 ### Dataset description